 - Prostitutes may sell their unwanted children into slavery.

-Question: were female slaves just raped or did they consent in sex with
+Question: were female slaves just raped or did they consent in sex with their masters

 Question: Slave markets.
 Were women sold naked?